kurbel/awesome-config/README.md

 ==============

 These are my configuration files for the awesome window manager (awesomewm).
+It is written for version > 3.5.

+For now it is an import of a config working on a 1yr old Gentoo Linux installation.
+I will test and debug soonish :)
+Theoretically the config should work for both FreeBSD and Linux.

 It is still work in progress but feel free to use it.

-The config should work for both FreeBSD and Linux but I haven't tested it on Linux yet.
-For FreeBSD you will will need to install the port 'devel/lua-sysctl' in order to use the wibox at the bottom and the port 'audio/aumix' in order to use the mute functionality.
+Bug reports / patches are wellcome ;)